alexfigliolia/metrics-queue/README.md

 Creating entries on the plugins object tells the MetricsQueue to do the following:

 1. Expose the `onProprietaryEvent` method.
 You'll invoke this method whenever a metric from your performance library completes
 2. The `processAfterCallStack` option tells the `MetricsQueue` to execute all your event listeners _after_ the current callstack has cleared.
-This allows for your callbacks to be non-blocking
+This can allow for your callbacks to be non-blocking

 Let's look at a working example using a fictional performance library: